 There are quite a number of good antivirus software to choose from like ZoneAlarm, AVG, Avast, Kaspersky, VIPRE, and so on.

 Anti-Malware Software like MalwareBytes Premium is also great for protection against malware and spyware.

 Make sure you buy and download the antivirus directly online from the company or buy your antivirus software from authorised sources.
 Most of the antivirus software you will see in Nigerian markets are fake and outdated.

 An antivirus may protect you from viruses but it will not protect you from yourself.
-Identity theft is a great industry today and one primary information sort after by internet fraudsters is bank account/financial details.
+Identity theft and scams are a great industry today and one primary information sort after by internet fraudsters is bank account/financial details.

 Here are some common sense tips to help you improve your security on the internet:

-Don’t follow links in an email soliciting personal/private information
+7. Don’t Follow Links in an email soliciting personal/private information

 It is a good idea to ignore such emails as they are most likely to be internet scams.
 These types of security threats are called phishing threats and will usually urge you to fill a form which will include fields for entering your financial details, PINs, or passwords.
 Falling for such an internet scam is one of the biggest mistakes you will make on the internet.